YevgeniyPython/contacts_api_3/README.md

 ```

-2. Set up environment variables in the .env file to connect to the PostgreSQL database and configure the SMTP server to send emails (an example .env.example is attached).
+4. Set up environment variables in the .env file to connect to the PostgreSQL database and configure the SMTP server to send emails (an example .env.example is attached).

-3. Run containers using Docker Compose:
+5. Run containers using Docker Compose and run FastApi server:
 ```
 docker-compose up --build
+uvicorn main:app --reload
 ```
 This will get the FastAPI server and PostgreSQL container up and running.

-4. Open the API documentation at http://localhost:8000/docs or http://localhost:8000/redoc to see the available endpoints.
+6. Open the API documentation at http://localhost:8000/docs or http://localhost:8000/redoc to see the available endpoints.

 ### Usage
 #### Main Endpoints